-How to Pull Off a Natural Looking White Wood Stain
+How to Pull Off a Natural-Looking White Wood Stain

 What to Keep in Mind When Staining Wood

 Staining wood is not as simple as it sounds.
-To achieve a natural-looking white wood stain, you need to first consider the following:
+To achieve a natural-looking white wood stain, you need first to consider the following:

 1. The Type of Wood You’re Working With